Outlaws extend win streak to four

 The Outlaws benefitted from 23 turnovers and scored 32 points off turnovers.

 The early Outlaw lead was another chance for coach Mark Dannhoff to get his bench some reps, and the bench came through, scoring 36 points, led by 15 from Eric Hamilton, who was 4-6.
 Hamilton was signed this week.
 Hamilton played at Pitt, UNC-Greensboro and Wichita State during his collegiate career.
-Albany
+Most recently, Hamilton played for The Basketball League’s Albany Patroons, but had been on the radar of Dannhoff and staff since the offseason.

 Kadavion Evans led the way for the Outlaws with 25 points, Evans also had three rebounds and three assists.